 .
 Becoming a loss prevention agent requires you to understand the working of surveillance cameras, monitor alarm systems, and possess great observational skills.
 It is also a job that might require you to be on your feet for most of the day.
 You do not need more than a high school diploma to get a job.
 The average salary is $27,000.

 There is more than meets the eye when it comes to being a loss prevention agent.
 For example, did you know that they make an average of $12.88 an hour?
 That's $26,787 a year!

 Between 2018 and 2028, the career is expected to grow 8% and produce 1,300 job opportunities across the U.S.

 There are certain skills that many loss prevention agents have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed observation skills, good judgment and critical-thinking skills.
+We discovered that a lot of resumes listed detail oriented, physical strength and communication skills.

 Choosing the right major is always an important step when researching how to become a loss prevention agent.
-When we researched the most common majors for a loss prevention agent, we found that they most commonly earn bachelor's degree degrees or high school diploma degrees.
-Other degrees that we often see on loss prevention agent resumes include associate degree degrees or diploma degrees.
+When we researched the most common majors for a loss prevention agent, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on loss prevention agent resumes include high school diploma degrees or diploma degrees.